Thief Gets Rude Awakening After Mistaking Laxatives For Opioids

 Ream took the tape to police, who arrested Emery.
 He had already been convicted twice on theft charges in 2014 and 2015.

-“The defendant did knowingly and unlawfully obtain or use or endeavour to obtain or to use, the property, to-wit: two quantity 5mg pills of over the counter laxative or another, with the intent to deprive Jayme Ream of a right to the property of a benefit derive there from, or to appropriate the property to his own or the use of any person not entitled thereto.”
+“The defendant did knowingly and unlawfully obtain or use or endeavor to obtain or to use, the property, to-wit: two quantity 5mg pills of over the counter laxative or another, with the intent to deprive Jayme Ream of a right to the property of a benefit derive there from, or to appropriate the property to his own or the use of any person not entitled thereto.”

 Fortunately for the thief, it appears he had realized prior to taking the pills that they weren’t what he had been looking for.
 Emery told police that he had thrown the pills away when he noticed they weren’t opioids.
 When he was arrested, he directed police to his trash can where they discovered the discarded pills.